BunsDev/SurfAgent/README.md

 ---

-### 🧑‍💻 **Troubleshooting**
+### 🧑‍💻 **Troubleshooting && Contributions**

-If you encounter any issues during installation or running, make sure:
+If you encounter any issues during installation or want to add some new feature, feel free to :

-- You're using a Python environment with the necessary permissions.
-- All dependencies are properly installed by checking the **requirements.txt**.
-- Open Issue in thr repo
+- Open an Issue or Open an Pull Request to Contribute

 ---

-That's it!
-You're all set to explore the powerful features of SurfAgent! 🌐🚀